EURECA

 Description:

-The three Water Factories of Lisbon (Alcântara, Beirolas and Chelas) treat wastewater and rainwater through various physical-chemical and biological processes to separate solids and remove organic matter, phosphates, nitrates and pathogenic microorganisms.
-Part of this recycled water is subjected to ultraviolet radiation and used in urban irrigation, washing pavements, firefighting and in industry, through a distribution system with 55 km of adductor pipelines.
-Another part is returned to the water ecosystem, in Lisbon case to the Tagus River, under environmentally safe conditions.
+Lisbon's three Water Factories—Alcântara, Beirolas, and Chelas—treat wastewater and rainwater using various physical, chemical, and biological processes to separate solids and remove organic matter, phosphates, nitrates, and pathogens.
+Some of the recycled water is treated with ultraviolet radiation and used for urban irrigation, street cleaning, firefighting, and industrial purposes, through a 55 km distribution network.
+The rest is safely returned to the Tagus River.

 Read More